tonymatthews/r-guide/README.md

 * Number scripts in the order in which they should be run: 00, 01, 02 etc.
 * The first script should always be a 00_master.R script (described below).
 * All other scripts should have the same name as the output they create.

+#### Examples
 * Data preperation scripts should contain "cr_".
-	* e.g., 01_cr_eligible.R is the first script to be run.
+	* 01_cr_eligible.R is the first script to be run.
 	* It wrangles data and creates a data frame of individuals eligible for the study.
-	* The name of the data frame is cr_eligible.
+	* The name of the data frame created by the script is cr_eligible.
+* Scripts that write functions should contain "func_".
+	* 02_func_ipw.R is the second script to be run.
+	* It created inverse probability weights.
+	* The name of the function created by the script is func_ipw.
 * Analysis scripts should contain "an_".
-	*
+	* 03_an_ittanalysis is the third script to be run.
+	* It includes all code to run an intention-to-treat analysis.
+	* The name of the output (data frame, array, etc.) created by the script is an_ittanalysis.
 * Figure and table scripts should contain fig_/tab_
-	*
-* Because a project often uses multiple data sources, I usually include a brief description of the data source being used as the first part of the script name (in the example below, `ex` describes the data source), followed by a description of the action being done (e.g. `dataprep`, `reg`, etc.), with each component of the script name separated by an underscore (`_`).
+	*  04_tab_ittanalysis_1y is the fourth script to be run.
+	*  It includes all code to create a table for the 1 yr results from the intention-to-treat analysis.
+	*  The name of the .txt file (stored in the output folder) created by the code is tab_ittanalysis_1y

-### 00_run.R script
+### 00_master.R script
-Keep a "run" script, 00_run.R that lists each script in the order they should be run to go from raw data to final results.
+Keep a "master" script, 00_master.R that lists each script in the order they should be run to go from raw data to final results.
 Under the name of each script should be a brief description of the purpose of the script, as well all the input data sets and output data sets that it uses.
-Ideally, a user could run `00_run.R` to run the entire analysis from raw data to final results (although this may be infeasible for some projects, e.g. one with multiple confidential data sets that can only be accessed on separate servers).
+Ideally, a user could run `00_master.R` to run the entire analysis from raw data to final results.
-* Also include objects that can be set to 0 or 1 to only run some of the scripts from the 00_run.R script (see the example below).
+* Also include objects that can be set to 0 or 1 to only run some of the scripts from the 00_master.R script (see the example below).

-Below is a brief example of a 00_run.R script. <!-- (Note that you might replace scripts 03 and 04 with .Rmd files depending on how you want to present the results.) -->
+Below is a brief example of a 00_master.R script.

   ```r
   # Run script for example project